 While we recommend that businesses migrate groups to Office 365 Groups to improve collaboration and reduce dependency on mail contact, it can be a tedious process for on-premises users who are migrating to the cloud.
 While the UI-based approach works in most cases, the PowerShell method provides greater flexibility but might not be as user-friendly for businesses without tech support.

-As a certified Microsoft Gold Partner and a Tier 1 Office 365 CSP, Apps4Rent helps businesses make a seamless transition from their on-premises infrastructure to Office 365 with no downtimes or data loss while the migration is in the process.
+As a Microsoft Solutions Partner, Apps4Rent helps businesses make a seamless transition from their on-premises infrastructure to Office 365 with no downtimes or data loss while the migration is in the process.
 If you are reluctant to move your entire infrastructure, you start migrating in bits in the hybrid mode until you gain confidence in the groups in the cloud.

 Rest assured, our experts provide 24/7 support via phone, chat, and email for Office 365 migration.
 If you have any questions or need to discuss anything related to migration, feel free to speak to our experts now!